TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-migrationupgrade-rca.md

 ### Changes from previous engine versions

 - **RequestRateIsLarge errors have been disabled by default**.
-Requests from the client application will not return 16500 errors anymore.
-Instead requests will resume until they complete or fulfill the timeout.
+Requests from the client application will no longer return 16500 errors.
+Instead, requests will resume until they complete or fulfill the timeout.
 Disabling server-side retries will restore the old behavior.
-- Per request timeout is set to 60 seconds.
+- Per request timeout is set to 60 seconds
-- MongoDB collections created on the new wire protocol version will only have the `_id` property indexed by default.
+- MongoDB collections created on the new wire protocol version will only have the `_id` property indexed, by default

 ## **Recommended Documents**